-- 1. The value of the taxable supply is the amount of foreign currency converted to New Zealand currency at the exchange rate applying at the time of supply. - 2.
-The appropriate exchange rate is the rate offered by a registered bank or a bureau de change at the time of supply.
+- The value of the taxable supply is the amount of foreign currency converted to New Zealand currency at the exchange "buy rate" applying at the time of supply. - The appropriate exchange rate is the "buy-rate" offered by an approved bank or an approved bureau de change at the time of supply.

-The period for which this Ruling applies
+The period or income year for which this Ruling applies

-This Ruling will apply for the period 1 March 1999 to 29 February 2004.
+This Ruling will apply from 1 March 2004 for an indefinite period.

-This Ruling is signed by me on the 29th day of May 2000.
+This Ruling is signed by me on the 10th day of March 2004.